 Many people often are concerned (and rightly so) that if big companies have security breaches, how can mSeven be any different.
 The fact is, the problem we are solving is very different than the problem other typical websites face.
 Most websites need to have access to the information in your account.
 For example, when you make a purchase with an online retailer, they need to know your credit card information in order to charge you.
 When you use your bank, they need to know how much money you have in your accounts and what transactions you’ve made.

 With mSecure, we don’t need to ever have access to any of your information.
 Instead, we just need to store it away for you and provide with the secure means to retrieve it.
-The way our cloud storage system works is when you sign up for an account, we generate an extremely secure password on your behalf locally on the device.
+The way our account system works is when you sign up for an account, we generate an extremely secure password on your behalf locally on the device.
 We call this password an account key.
 This password is 46 characters in length and includes both letters and symbols.
+This account key is the encryption key needed to access your information.

 Let’s first talk about what a 46 character length password means.
 If a hacker were to somehow get a hold of our cloud database, and, for the sake of this example, they had access to a million dollar computer system that can process 360 billion different passwords a second, it would take approximately 1.5 * 10^49 years to get through all of the password combinations for one account.
 That is, it would take 150,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000 years.
 To put this into a bit of perspective, it’s generally accepted that the universe is 13,800,000,000 years old.
 However, the super computer would not need to go through all of the possible password combinations.
 On average, it would find any given password in half that time.
 It might find your password a bit sooner or a bit later, but the odds of it finding your password within the next billion years is extremely low, and you’d have to be pretty unlucky for even that to happen.